Art-A-Hack/art-a-hack.github.io/app/summer-2014/kinect-and-oculus-mashup/index.markdown

-title     : "Oculus, Kinect and Extended Reality" bodyid    : "report" bodyclass : "content post"
+title     : "Oculus, Kinect and Extended Reality" bodyid    : "report" bodyclass : "content post" description : Report from Art-A-Hack, a program which incubates teams from a variety of disciplines including art, technology, hardware and software development, design, immersive environments, music, theater, animation, social justice and interactivity, to collaboratively create something new.
 ---

 <h2>Oculus, Kinect and Extended Reality</h2>